TheIceEagle/ToDoListProject/README.md

 ## ToDoList

-This is the project for getting familiar with Spring framework functionality.
-It allows user to authorize and use the simple bank functionalities such as depositing and withdrawing money, as well as transferring money to other accounts.
+This is the project for getting familiar with Restful architecture.
+It allows user to create tasks, prioritise them, create dates of their end, choose color of their taks, categorise them and minimal statistical analysis for user.
 * In order to run this project in your IDE, please follow these steps:
    1. Clone this repository to your local device
    2. Open the repo through your IDE (preferrably IntellijIDEA)